maudes/cv/docs/projects/dailydose.md

 ### My Key Contribution

-- **Core Backend Module Delivery**: I was directly responsible for developing and delivering the `controllers/admin_user.py` and `controllers/user_settings.py` modules.
-These were critical for managing user accounts and administrative functionalities.
+- **Core Backend Module Delivery**: I was directly responsible for developing and delivering the `controllers/user_settings.py`, `controllers/admin/user.py` and `controllers/admin/dashboard.py` modules.
+These were critical for managing user accounts, providing basic data analytics and administrative functionalities.

 - **Fundamental User Operations**: Implemented core CRUD (Create, Read, Update, Delete) functionalities for user accounts, laying the foundation for all user-related interactions.